-All printer models contain a persistent storage drive (a.k.a. storage drive) that resides in the Operational Environment.
+All printer models contain a nonvolatile mass storage device (a.k.a. storage drive) that resides in the Operational Environment.
 The storage drive contains a section called Job Storage which is a user-visible file system where stored print jobs are stored/held.
-Depending on the printer model, the storage drive is either a:
+Depending on the printer model number, the storage drive is either an:

-- Solid-State Drive (SSD), or - HP High Performance Secure Hard Disk
+- Embedded MultiMediaCard (eMMC), or - HP High Performance Secure Hard Disk

-If the printer model contains an SSD, all jobs in Job Storage are automatically deleted when the HCD is power-cycled.
+If the printer model contains an eMMC, all jobs in Job Storage are automatically deleted when the HCD is power-cycled.
 If the printer model contains an HP High Performance Secure Hard Disk, the jobs can persist across power-cycles or can be deleted, depending on how the administrator configures the TOE and on the job type.
-(Job types are discussed in section 1.5.4.2.1.)
+(Job types are discussed in section 1.5.4.2.)